Friday, December 31, 2021

 Yet to attract customers, many restaurants, especially those serving Chinese food, find it necessary to post a “No MSG” notice because of the widespread belief MSG causes various physical and mental ills.
 What is less acknowledged is how a pinch of MSG accentuates less noticeable flavors, adding to the adventure on the palate from an almost universally wide range of foods.

-Which, as it turns out, might be a legitimate reason not use MSG or otherwise enhance flavor complexity in a certain limited range of circumstances—when diners are psychologically depleted.
+Which, as it turns out, might be a legitimate reason not use MSG or otherwise enhance flavor complexity in a specific limited range of circumstances—when diners are psychologically depleted.
 For then, simplify the mix of distinct flavor dimensions.

 Researchers at City University of New York, St. John’s University, University of Oxford, and University of California start their case by noting the prevalence of foods which offer intricate flavor layering.
 This is true with epicurean specialties and even with snack foods like salt-and-vinegar potato chips and chocolate mint candies.
 Complexity has been found to maintain interest in the consumption experience by delaying satiation.